leaysgur/slides/docs/vuefes_jp-2025/index.md

 - I knew about OXC's momentum and was interested
   - But didn't know where to start
-  - And also not particularly skilled in Rust
+  - And wasn't particularly skilled in Rust
 - So I watched ALL Commits/Issues/PRs, just observing
 - Wrote code without submitting PRs, comparing with others' merged PRs